Devanand-PA/python-pygame-games/bigtower/README.md

 - Gold will be required to build and upgrade towers, and killing enemies will yield gold.
 - The towers will have different kinds of firepower, which can also be upgraded and deleted if needed.

+## The engine :
+In general , the engine's job is to get the position of the towers and to run the scripts attached to each tower.
+It is also responsible for guiding enemies to the player base.

 ## Directory structure :
+- menus/        # This directory will have menus and the welcome screen.
+Accessing the options menu pauses the game.
+- engine/       # This one houses the game mechanics
+- maps/         # The game is meant to be reused with different maps, so this is for the maps
+- units/        # This is where units (like towers and enemies are stored)
+    - units/towers  # Towers
+    - units/enemies # Enemies
+    - units/base    # Base
+- ui_elements   # These are the game UI elements (accessed by right clicking towers and locations on maps).
+These are handled separately from menus, and accessing them doesn't pause the game.